-The most critical question in the communications industry today is "What's coming next in mobile communications?"
-This keynote presentation will first cover emerging technologies that are critical to the success and proliferation of mobile-based services such as CDMA2000/EV-DO, WCDMA/HSPA, OFDMA/ UMB, and LTE.
-For comparison, a perspective will be presented on WiMAX and the realities of how WiMAX is expected to perform in comparison with other WWAN technologies.
-After setting the foundation with enabling technologies, the presentation elaborates on the future capabilities of mobile devices, the convergence of mobile devices and consumer electronics, and the benefits and innovative services/applications new devices will offer device manufacturers, operators, content providers, application developers and end users.
+The most critical question in the communications in-Yokohama National University, Japan dustry today is "What's coming next in mobile communications?"
+This keynote presentation will first cover Mobile wireless communications face new challenges in emerging technologies that are critical to the success and the near future.
+If we look at what's next in info-comproliferation of mobile-based services such as munication technology (ICT), a ubiquitous medical CDMA2000/EV-DO, WCDMA/HSPA, OFDMA/ healthcare system using advanced ICT technologies UMB, and LTE.
+For comparison, a perspective will be such as UWB, SDR, and MIMO holds great promise presented on WiMAX and the realities of how for both academia and industry.
+This new advanced WiMAX is expected to perform in comparison with "Medical ICT" can be used to address the serious probother WWAN technologies.
+After setting the foundalems of an aging population.
+Currently, Medical ICT is tion with enabling technologies, the presentation elabengaged as one of the most significant innovations in a orates on the future capabilities of mobile devices, the new Japanese governmental primary plan for promotconvergence of mobile devices and consumer electroning science and technology.
+This keynote speech will inics, and the benefits and innovative services/applications troduce Medical ICT projects and activities in order to new devices will offer device manufacturers, operators, encourage global collaboration as well as plant many content providers, application developers and end users.
+R&D and business seeds in academia and industry.

 Anil Kripalani is Corporate Senior Vice President for Global Technology Affairs at QUALCOMM Inc. based in San Diego, California.
-Kripalani actively promotes the global adoption and deployment of current broadband standards as well as positions next-generation wireless air interface and network technologies that enable wireless multimedia services.
+Kripalani actively promotes the global adoption and deployment of current broadband standards as well as positions next-generation wireless air interface and network technolos multimedia services.
+Prior to in 1994, Kripalani spent over gies that enable wireless multimedia services.
 Prior to joining QUALCOMM in 1994, Kripalani spent over 18 years at AT&T Bell Laboratories, AT&T Network Wireless Systems, and AT&T Information Systems and served as a department head for Wireless Systems and Local Access Architecture in AT&T's Chief Architects Division.